sandboxie-plus/sandboxie-docs/Content/AdvancedTopics.md

 ***

-Instructions for use of the [Resource Access Monitor](ResourceAccessMonitor.md).
+Instructions for use of the [Resource Access Monitor](ResourceAccessMonitor.md) with Sandboxie Classic.

 Read [How To Use Win Dbg](HowToUseWinDbg.md) to identify problems with Sandboxie.